Lockheed TriStar (RAF): Variants

-Conversion of former British Airways TriStar 500s for tanker / transport / cargo role (not fitted with a cargo door), two aircraft.
-Additional fuel tanks of 100,000 lb capacity fitted in forward and aft baggage holds.
-Main cabin palletised and quickly configurable in mixed passenger / freight mode to seat up to 187 passengers, with baggage stored forward end main deck.
-Two Flight Refuelling Mk.17T Hose Drum Units in underside aft rear fuselage.
+Conversion of former British Airways TriStar 500s for tanker/transport/cargo role (not fitted with a cargo door), two aircraft.
+Additional fuel tanks of 43900 kg capacity fitted in forward and aft baggage holds, total fuel capacity 139700 kg.
+Main cabin modified for aeromedical use and to seat up to 187 passengers in the rear, with baggage stored forward.
+Two Flight Refuelling Mk.17T Hose Drum Units in underside aft rear fuselage, with location precluding both from being used at the same time.